 Already Enrolled?
 Click Here to go to your course (or access this through the “My Distance Learning” Menu)

-Our KS3 Computing course allows your child to follow a course of study based around the latest British computing curriculum, informed by our work with the National Center for Computing Education.
+Our KS3 Computing courses are developed to be followed over three years or as stand alone courses for just one year.
+This allows your child to follow a course of study based around the latest British computing curriculum, informed by our work with the National Center for Computing Education.
 Students learn at their own pace, covering the key aspects of Computing: ICT, Digital Literacy, & Computer Science.

 Our KS3 courses are divided into 3 separate courses, allowing student to progress to GCSE at a pace that suits them best.
 Each of our KS3 courses are aimed at students aged 11 – 14 and are led by qualified tutors who specialize in distance learning.
 However, as home educators ourselves, we understand that age doesn’t always equate to the level of study and to make your choice easier, we have developed a free online assessment to help you choose which course to enrol on:

 As part of this distance learning course, students have the option to access a weekly live class (term time) covering different aspects of the course.
 Live classes are run by our IT specialist tutors and have been designed to give students the opportunity to ask questions and receive feedback on their progress.